Birthplace: Hartford, CT

 NBA Titles: 1

 After making his mark on two prior BIG3 teams, 2017 BIG3 Coach of the Year Rick Mahorn will attempt to guide the Aliens to their first postseason appearance.
-Mahorn, who takes over for Mike Bibby as coach, has been a fundamental presence since the league’s 2017 launch, helping to build it from the ground up and consistently drawing attention to the BIG3 on multiple platforms.
+Mahorn, who took over for Mike Bibby as coach, has been a fundamental presence in the BIG3 since the league’s 2017 launch.

 In the league’s inaugural campaign, Mahorn guided Trilogy to the BIG3 championship, producing a stellar season that included nine consecutive victories.
-After a disappointing 2018 campaign that saw Trilogy miss the playoffs, Mahorn took over the expansion Enemies and coached them to a respectable 3-5 record.
+After a disappointing 2018 campaign that saw Trilogy miss the playoffs, Mahorn took over the Enemies, an expansion team, and coached them to a respectable 3-5 record.

 Derrick Allen “Rick” Mahorn is an 18 season NBA veteran, NBA champion and popular radio analyst for the Detroit Pistons.
 One of the “Bad Boys” of the Pistons’ popular late-eighties team, Mahorn remains one of the most revered athletes in the city’s history.

 Dubbed by Pistons announcer George Blaha as the “Baddest Bad Boy of them all,” Mahorn gained a reputation for his physical but effective style of play.
 He served as a team leader of the Detroit Bad Boys teams of the late 1980s, winning an NBA Championship in 1989 along with Hall of Famers Isiah Thomas, Joe Dumars and Dennis Rodman.